dventura3/system-design/README.md

 - Exactly once delivery, and to participate into two phase commit transaction
 - Asynchronous request / reply communication: the semantic of the communication is for one component to ask a second command to do something on its data.
 This is a command pattern with delay on the response.
 - Recall messages in queue are kept until consumer(s) got them.
+- Consumer has not visibility of the nuber of producer and vice versa.
+- Failure handling is done largely by the message broker.
+The way RabbitMQ handles message processing errors is by keeping track of failures in processing a message.
+After a message is considered a poison pill, it is routed to a DLQ exchange.
+This allows for either requeueing of messages or routing to a dedicated DLQ for examination.
+In this manner, RabbitMQ provides a guarantee that a message which was not processed successfully will not get lost.
+- Message **processing ordering** is mostly not guaranteed by the queue.
+It is not possible to ensure that messages get handled in order in cases when you have multiple consumers.
+If you want to process the messages in order:
+    - Have only 1 consumer instance at all times, or a main consumer and several stand-by consumers.
+    - Or don't use a messaging queue and do the processing in a synchronous blocking method, which might sound bad but in many cases and business requirements it is completely valid and sometimes even mission critical.

 **Kafka** - Event Straming:
 - Publish events as immutable facts of what happened in an application
 - Get continuous visibility of the data Streams
 - Keep data once consumed, for future consumers, for replay-ability
 - Scale horizontally the message consumption
+- A topic is divided in partition.
+Each consumer is assigned the responsibility of consuming from one or more partitions.
+This means that the producer, who is usually in charge of managing the topic, is implicitly aware of the max number of consumer instances that can subscribe to the topic.
+- The message order is guaranteed at partition level
+- The consumer is responsible for handling both success and failure scenarios when processing messages.
+In case a message was processed a few times unsuccessfully (poison pill), the consumer application will need to keep track of the amount of processing attempts and then produce a message to a separate DLQ (dead letter queue) topic, where it can be examined/re-run later on. => This means that in case you would like to have either retry/DLQ capabilities, it is up to you to provide a retry mechanism and also act as a producer when sending a message to a DLQ topic, which in some edge cases, might lead to message loss.

 ## Message brokers vs Enterprise Service Bus (ESB)